 The soldiers who break up this protest danced Shoki on the stage, but that took nothing away from the seriousness of the scene.

-As the scenes unfolded, mine was surely not the only head shaking in disappointment, neither were mine the only lips curled downwards in the hall, but as sure as heaven, my lips reversed downwards when Chukwumerije came on stage again to render a funny poem about how a Nigerian mother prays for her first son.
+As the scenes unfolded, mine was surely not the only head shaking in disappointment, neither were mine the only lips curled downwards in the hall, but as sure as heaven, my lips reversed upwards when Chukwumerije came on stage again to render a funny poem about how a Nigerian mother prays for her first son.

 In the course of the evening, I remembered a conversation that almost turned into an argument on social media a few years ago.
 In the heat of the attacks by Boko Haram.
-A lot of Southerners had clamoured for a split in the country, ‘So the Northerners can enjoy their north, and let us have peace, since they see us as infidels,’ Dike, ever the voice of reason, argued that people would suffer more in the event of the country breaking, thus It was better we remained as one Nigeria.
+A lot of Southerners had clamoured for a split in the country, ‘So the Northerners can enjoy their north, and let us have peace, since they see us as infidels,’ Dike, ever the voice of reason, argued that people would suffer more in the event of the country breaking, thus it was better we remained as one Nigeria.
 My present stance on the matter is this: we need to get to the point where we see ourselves as one, as equal partners in this contraption called Nigeria, we need to have an ideal to work towards, together.
-Not as Igbo, Yoriba, Ibibio, Hausa, Kanuri, Tiv, Igala or Ogoja – but as Nigerians.
+Not as Igbo, Yoruba, Ibibio, Hausa, Kanuri, Tiv, Igala or Ogoja – but as Nigerians.
 But I fear that this may take us another fifty-six years.

 Indeed, these were protests and political poems spiced with song, dance and some playful life and love poems.